lbell/pretty-google-calendar/readme.txt

 Sets the locale for calendar.
 Defaults to "en".

 `list_type="listCustom"`
 Sets the list type.
-Options: listDay, listWeek, listMonth, listYear, and listCustom* (also accepts day, week, month year, custom)
+Options: `listDay`, `listWeek`, `listMonth`, `listYear`, and `listCustom`.
+(Also accepts day, week, month, year, and custom).
 Defaults to `listCustom` for backward compatibility.

-Note: listCustom allows you to set te number of days you want to display from the current date.
+Note: `listCustom` allows you to set the number of days you want to display from the current date.
 Whereas listMonth shows all the events from this month (including past events), `list_type="custom" custom_days="28"` will show the next 28 days across months.